kartgoel/HydraDocumentation/docs/labeler.rst

 -------------

 This function populates a table with images based on the selected plot type.
-It handles AJAX requests to retrieveimage data from the server.
+It handles AJAX requests to retrieve image data from the server.

 .. code-block:: html